GalvanizeDataScience/spark-install/README.md

 spark = ps.sql.SparkSession.builder.getOrCreate()
 ```

-If you see a warning saying that the SparkContext already exists, you're good to go !
-What these lines do is to try to connect to the Spark Driver by creating a new `SparkContext` instance (in the `try` section).
-If connection is already established, it should yield an error.
+What these lines do is to try to connect to the Spark Driver by creating a new [`SparkSession` instance](http://spark.apache.org/docs/latest/api/java/index.html?org/apache/spark/sql/SparkSession.html).
-Using the `jupyspark.sh` script above, this `SparkContext` will have already been created for you.
-So this error should be catched, and the warning be issued.

-After this point, you can use `sc` as the `SparkContext` for reading files and doing Spark things.
+After this point, you can use `spark` as a unique entry point for [reading files and doing spark things](https://databricks.com/blog/2016/08/15/how-to-use-sparksession-in-apache-spark-2-0.html).

 ## 3.2.
 How to run Spark/Python from command line with via `spark-submit`